susanBuck/notes/05_Laravel/13_Databases_Production.md

 	- "php artisan migrate"
 ```

 This will run your database migrations on PagodaBox after each deployment.
-This is necessary because SSH does not allow SSH access to manually run this command yourself.
+This is necessary because PagodaBox does not allow SSH access to manually run this command yourself.

-Save, add, commit and push your changes to Pagoda once again.
-Pay attention to the output Pagoda gives you in command line as it re-deploys because there may be valuable debugging info if a problem occurs.
+Save, add, commit and push your changes to Pagoda.
+Pay attention to the output Pagoda gives you as it re-deploys because there may be valuable debugging info if a problem occurs.

 __Test it:__
-Finally, test things out: hit the debug route described at the top of this doc.
+Visit the debug route described at the top of this doc.
 If you see the green bar telling you your connection is confirmed, you're good to go and you can scroll down to the end of this doc for details on loading data.
 If you see a red bar, you've got some debugging to do.